New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Introduction

 It is worth noting that the reported rotation measures for point sources vary over the range of values reported in the all-sky RM map of \citet{Oppermann2012}, whereas the diffuse emission typically shows low RM.
 This is consistent with the interpretation of this emission as nearby diffuse Galactic synchrotron.
-As discussed in \citet{Jelic2010}, polarized synchrotron generated from within a magnetized, ionized plasma will be depolarized, and will further show structure in the rotation measure spectrum of the source.
+As discussed in \citet{Jelic2010}, polarized synchrotron generated from within a magnetized, ionized plasma will be depolarized, and will further show structure in the RM spectrum of the source.
 The result is a lower apparent Faraday depth.
 By contrast, extragalactic point sources see a large Faraday column through the Galaxy, resulting in a high Faraday depth.

-The goal of this paper is to directly quantify the effect of polarized leakage on upper limits on the EoR power spectrum previously from the Donald C. Backer Precision Array for Probing the Epoch of Reionization in \citet[][henceforth referred to as P14]{Parsons2014} and \citet[][henceforth referred to as J14]{Jacobs2014}.
+The goal of this paper is to determine, from measured polarization power spectra, the extent of possible polarized leakage on the upper limits on the EoR power spectrum previously reported from PAPER in \citet[][hereafter P14]{Parsons2014} and \citet[][hereafter J15]{Jacobs2014}.
 We begin in Section \ref{sec:PolarizationReview} by reviewing key points of the effect of polarization on the EoR power spectrum.
-We describe the dataset and processing steps in Section \ref{sec:DataProcessing}, and present power spectra from two frequency bands in all four Stokes parameters in Section \ref{sec:Results} along with implications of these measurements for the level of polarized leakage into the 21cm EoR power spectrum.
+We describe the dataset and processing steps in Section \ref{sec:DataProcessing}, and present power spectra from two frequency bands in all four Stokes parameters in Section \ref{sec:Results} along with implications of these measurements for the level of polarized leakage into the 21 cm EoR power spectrum.
 We conclude in Section \ref{sec:Conclusion}.